 mbira, singing, hosho

-Musekiwa was born into a family of great mbira players in Mwangara village in Murewa, Zimbabwe in 1970.
+Musekiwa Chingodza was born into a family of great mbira players in Mwangara village, Murewa, Zimbabwe, in 1970.
 He began playing mbira at the age of five and is self-taught.
 Through listening to other gwenyambira, or great mbira players, he developed a strong attachment to and love for mbira music.
+He has recorded solo albums and also in collaboration with Chris Berry, Jennifer Kyker, Bud Cohen, Sumi Madzitateguru and Tute and Irene Chigamba.
+He formerly taught mbira at Prince Edward School in Harare and continues to be in demand to play mbira at ceremonies in Zimbabwe.
+Since 1999, he has been a regular visitor to the US, sponsored biennially by Kutsinhira Cultural Arts Center in Eugene, Oregon, and has recently extended his musical touring to include Japan and France.
 He says, “Our music is both medicine and food, as mbira has the power to heal and to provide for people.
 Mbira pleases both the living and the dead.”
-In 1991 Musekiwa was a key member of the band Panjea, founded by Chris Berry.
-He composed the hit song “Ganda” on Panjea’s Zimbabwean album.
-Currently Musekiwa teaches mbira at Prince Edward School in Harare.
-He is an excellent singer, dancer and drummer and plays both mbira dzavadzimu and nyunga nyunga.

 dance, singing, hosho